Erika Pannwitz: Education

-Later career
+Career

 In September 1930, Pannwitz became an editor of Jahrbuch über die Fortschritte der Mathematik.
 This was due to the difficulty of women achieving an academic career in the 1930's, who found their career path blocked into higher education.
-It was also due to Pannwitz along with many other German mathematicians not wanting to provide support to the Nazis, despite her excellent dissertion.
+It was also due to Pannwitz along with many other German mathematicians not wanting to provide support to the Nazis, despite her excellent dissertation.
 From 1940 to 1945, she worked in the cryptography service (with Helmut Grunsky) as part of the war effort.
 After Germany's defeat in World War II, she briefly held an assistant position at Marburg University.
 In 1946, she returned to Berlin to work as an editor for Zentralblatt für Mathematik, and after the death of its previous editor-in-chief, Hermann Ludwig Schmid, in 1956, she became editor-in-chief.
 Travel to work was awkward, especially after the construction of the Berlin Wall in 1961, because she lived in West Berlin and had to pass through checkpoints to reach the Zentralblatt offices in East Berlin.
 East Germany at that time had mandatory retirement at age 60, which she reached in 1964.
 From 1964 until her retirement in 1969 she worked at the Zentralblatt office in West Berlin.

 Although Pannwitz had written what was considered an outstanding thesis, throughout her career, she never held a regular academic position.
 The reasons for this are unknown, but there could have been some element of discrimination, perhaps due to her gender or politics or both.